albrechtjonas/Java-Algorithm-MonteCarlo/README.md

 1. Type start to start calculating the estimated pi value by using monte-carlo method

+2. I wish you enjoy my algorithm and have a wonderful rest of your day

 ## ScreenShot

 <img width="1276" alt="Screen Shot 2019-07-22 at 18 51 18" src="https://user-images.githubusercontent.com/49256436/61627207-c53fea80-acb1-11e9-9c17-9420bfe797d6.png">